We've made a recording of this event free to all. Please support our institution and these productions by making a tax-deductible contribution.

 Writes Michiko Kakutani of the New York Times, “she has created, in her books, one of the most devastating and distinctive portraits of modern America to be found in fiction or nonfiction – a portrait of America where disorder was its own point.”

 Joan Didion died in Manhattan on December 23, 2021, at the age of 87.

-Vendela Vida is the author of the critically acclaimed novels And Now You Can Go, Let The Northern Lights Erase Your Name, Girls on the Verge, and most recently The Lovers.
+Vendela Vida is the author of the critically acclaimed novels And Now You Can Go, Let The Northern Lights Erase Your Name, Girls on the Verge, The Lovers, and most recently, We Run The Tides.
 Vida is a co-founder of The Believer and 826 Valencia.
 She also co-wrote the screenplay for the 2009 film Away We Go, directed by Sam Mendes and starring John Krasinski and Maya Rudolph.

 Photo Credit: Brigitte Lacombe